John Todd (conspiracy theorist): Speaking career

 Todd's earliest known public speaking engagements began in 1968, when he was preaching and married to a woman named Linda.
 He claimed he had been a witch while in the United States Navy, but converted to Christianity while visiting a southern Californian Pentecostal church.
-After disappearing from public sight for a few months, Todd returned without his wife, saying that God told them to seek other mates.
+After disappearing from public sight for a few months, Todd returned without his wife, saying that God had told them to seek other mates.
 In 1969, Todd joined the United States Army and was stationed in Germany for a few months before being discharged for psychiatric reasons and drug abuse.

 In 1972 Todd became associated with a Jesus Movement coffeehouse.
 In 1973, he appeared on a local Christian television show in Phoenix, Arizona, and was invited by evangelist Doug Clark to appear on his Amazing Prophecies show on the Faith Broadcasting Network.
 However, allegations surfaced that he had been making sexual advances toward young women and teenage girls at the coffeehouse, was incorporating witchcraft teachings into his Bible studies, carrying a .38 caliber handgun into church meetings, and using drugs.
 In addition, he impregnated his wife's teenage sister.
 Todd was dismissed from the coffeehouse ministry, and Clark denounced him on his television show.

-In 1974 Todd moved to Dayton, Ohio, where he opened an occult bookstore and began recruiting for a Wiccan coven.
+In 1974 Todd moved to Dayton, Ohio with his wife Sheila, where he opened an occult bookstore and began recruiting for a Wiccan coven.
 In 1976 Todd became the subject of a criminal investigation over reports that he was involving underage girls in sexual initiation rituals for his coven.
 Following an investigation of his activities by neopagan leaders Isaac Bonewits and Gavin Frost, which uncovered drug use and underage sex, Frost's Church and School of Wicca revoked the charter it had granted to Todd's coven.
 He was convicted of contributing to the delinquency of a minor and given a six-month sentence, but served only two months before being released due to epileptic fits.